rockbenben/docs-imgprompt/docs/en/guide/interface.md

 Click any tag to add it to the prompt box; click a selected tag to remove it.
 Duplicates are automatically ignored.

-### Hover to Preview, Click to Zoom 🖼️
+### Hover / Long-Press to Preview, Click to Zoom 🖼️

-Tags with example images show a preview tooltip on hover. **Click the preview image** to open the lightbox:
+Tags with example images surface a preview popover containing the native-language name, thumbnail, and description.
+On desktop it appears on hover; **on touch devices (phones / tablets) press and hold the tag for ~0.5 seconds** to bring it up. **Click / tap the thumbnail** inside to open the lightbox:

 - **Zoom in/out** with scroll or buttons to inspect fine detail.
 - **Rotate** by 45° / 90° to check multiple angles.